cuba-platform/cuba-dnd/README.md

 }
 ```

-Launch and check serial number updating and removing components.
+Launch the app and check that the serial numbers are updated and the components are removed.